Cannonball (Marvel Comics): Reforming the New Mutants

 After receiving an anonymous tip about a young mutant threatening a small town in Colorado, Moonstar and Karma are sent to investigate and reassure the locals.
 Meanwhile, Magik reappears at the X-Men's base in San Francisco after having teleported into the future following the events of "X-Infernus."
-She warns Guthrie and Sunspot that Moonstar and Karma are in grave danger and that their situation could lead to their deaths.
-Guthrie, Sunspot, Magma, and Magik set out to locate them.
+She warns Cannonball and Sunspot that Moonstar and Karma are in grave danger and that their situation could lead to their deaths.
+Cannonball, Sunspot, Magma, and Magik set out to locate them.
 They eventually find Karma unconscious and are deceived into freeing Legion.

-In Legion's mind, various personalities seek to kill Moonstar because she could help bring them under control.
-Legion finds Moonstar in a jail cell and is about to kill her when Guthrie intervenes.
-Moonstar urges Guthrie to release her, but he refuses, arguing that she will be safer in the cell due to her lack of powers.
-Guthrie and Sunspot then leave to confront Legion, unaware that one of Legion's personalities, capable of projecting himself, is delaying them while preparing to kill Moonstar.
-Magik and Magma arrive in time to stop Legion and free Moonstar, who is determined to take action.
-She returns armed with numerous firearms and declares that they are going after Legion.
-Guthrie tells Moonstar she should leave, insisting she is no longer a mutant and should stop pretending, especially since one of the most powerful mutants wants her dead.
-Upset, Moonstar drives away but returns shortly after seeing that Guthrie and the New Mutants have been badly beaten.
-After Legion is captured, Sam tries to apologize, but Moonstar limps away, ignoring him.
-Guthrie later confesses to Cyclops that he feels he has failed, but Cyclops reassures him that keeping everyone alive is what truly matters.
+Magik and Magma arrive in time to stop Legion and free Moonstar.
+After Legion is captured, Cannonball tries to apologize, but Moonstar limps away, ignoring him.
+Cannonball later confesses to Cyclops that he feels he has failed, but Cyclops reassures him that keeping everyone alive is what truly matters.

-In the aftermath of Utopia, Scott reveals to Moonstar that Guthrie did not select her for his team, which leaves her deeply upset and angry.
-This revelation leads to a confrontation between Moonstar and Guthrie, but they eventually reach an understanding, and Guthrie allows Moonstar to join the team.
-Later, during a discussion about Sam's past romantic relationships, particularly with Lila Cheney, Guthrie and Moonstar share a kiss, which is interrupted by the rest of the team.
+In the aftermath of Utopia, Scott reveals to Moonstar that Cannonball did not select her for his team, which leaves her deeply upset and angry.
+This revelation leads to a confrontation between Moonstar and Cannonball, but they eventually reach an understanding, and Cannonball allows Moonstar to join the team.
+Later, during a discussion about Sam's past romantic relationships, particularly with Lila Cheney, Cannonball and Moonstar share a kiss, which is interrupted by the rest of the team.

 Regenesis

-Wolverine hires Guthrie to work at his new school, where he teaches a course on flying.
+Wolverine hires Cannonball to work at his new school, where he teaches a course on flying.
 For students without natural flying abilities, jetpacks are provided.
-During this period, Sam makes a point of checking in on his sister, Husk, who works full-time at the school and expresses concern about her mental well-being.
+During this period, Cannonball makes a point of checking in on his sister, Husk, who works full-time at the school and expresses concern about her mental well-being.

-As part of the Marvel NOW! event, Guthrie becomes a member of the Avengers alongside Sunspot.
+As part of the Marvel NOW! event, Cannonball becomes a member of the Avengers alongside Sunspot.
 Eight months into the future, he is depicted living on an alien planet within the Shi'ar empire with Izzy Kane and their child.